 All of our produce is started from seed right here at the farm.
 We do not import plants or transplants because we want authentic, organic produce.
 Our flowers are never imported and always grown in our home soil.

 At this time, we are not certified organic, and we are not sure if we want to become so in the future.
 Why?
 Because that would not only raise our prices due to fees paid by us, but a label does not truly tell you what is happening with your food.
 We believe that getting to know your farmer and seeing for yourself what is happening on the farm is the best way to know exactly what kind of product you are purchasing!
 We currently practice all organic guidelines posed by the USDA.
 We also try to look into more regenerative ways of farming under the permaculture guidelines such as using locally produced soil amendments and fertilizers, planting around the future of our farm, rotating crops, planting cover crop, and sharing our bounty with our animals.

-Our produce is grown amongst our cut flowers on our 2 acre plot.
+Our produce is grown amongst our cut flowers on our one acre plot.
 We grow a diverse variety of seasonal vegetables.
 They are grown out in the sunshine and all plants are started from seed by us - we do not supplement with transplants!